 A: Fall Quarter: October 14 – December 16, 2017 (no class on November 25).
 Winter Quarter: January 6 – March 3, 2018.
 Spring Quarter: March 17 – May 12, 2018.

 Q: What is the time schedule of the classes?

 A: Class 1 is from 9am – 9:55am (10 min break).
 Class 2 is from 10:05am – 11am (10 min break).
 Class 3 is from 11:10am – 12:05pm.

 Q: Will I be penalized if I cannot attend every class?

 A: Attendance requirements are upon the teacher’s discretion and not attending without an excuse may result in a loss of a student’s participation grade.

-A: $135 per term for all three classes (comes to $15 per day or $5 per hour).
-For individual classes, the fee is $60 per term.
+A: $180 per quarter for all three classes.
+For individual classes, the fee is $70 per quarter.

 Q: Is financial aid available?